obtic-sorbonne/paludisme/README.md

 Validated by CNR Paludisme scientists (May 2026):

+**Rule 1 — Explicit label (highest priority):**
-1. **Explicit label priority:** If a document page is explicitly labeled "Contrôle J3", "Suivi J3", or similar → that date is always used as J3, even if it falls within the J0 merge window.
+If a document page is explicitly labeled "Controle J3", "Suivi J3", or similar → that date is always used as J3, even if it falls within the J0 merge window.
+OCR typos like "Contole J3" (missing r) are handled automatically.

+**Rule 2 — Data density fallback:**
-2. **Data density fallback:** If no explicit J3 label exists, the pipeline picks the date with the most complete laboratory results within the J0+2 to J0+5 day window.
+If no explicit J3 label exists, the pipeline picks the date with the most complete laboratory results within the J0+2 to J0+5 day window.
 A "J4" with full data is preferred over a "J3" with empty results.

-3. **OCR typo handling:** "Contôle J3" (missing 'r') is correctly recognized as a J3 label.

 ---